-- Oh, Crap!: When your contractor team runs into a mortar or a MBT tank, their attacks can instantly take them out unless you 1.) surprise them from the back (for the mortar team) or use RPGs to take them both out.
+- Oh, Crap!: When your contractor team runs into a mortar or a MBT tank, their attacks can instantly take them out unless you 1.) surprise them from the back (for the mortar teams), use RPGs to take them both out.
 In addition, certain skills like Tank Sniper or LMG Tank Buster can be used to take out MBTs.

 - Ragtag Bunch of Misfits: The contractors you can recruit are from a variety of jobs and fields.
 Most are ex-law enforcement/military/intelligence agency personnel with some who are ex-security guards.
 There are some who come from civilian life, ranging from secretaries, office clerks, paramedics, martial artists, hunters and ex-YouTube reality stars.

 - Most of the guns used in the game will have a star embedded on it if you recruit a merc in your ranks to search for a good gun.
 For example, if you're able to find a gun that is a Rank 5-6 with 1 or more stars, then it's better than those with no stars.

 - In the Resident Evil collaboration, the guns you can pick from the collaboration event consist of the Beretta 92FS Samurai Edge pistol and the Thor's Hammer shotgun.
 Although the game makes it into an assault rifle since the weapons you can pick up/purchase from Igor don't have a shotgun category.

 - Ripped from the Headlines: The civil war between the Wanato and the Nutu is one for various ethnic civil wars in Africa in countries like Libya, Mali and South Sudan.